sbalsefri/ArabicHateSpeechDataset/README.md

 Our dataset is composed of two csv files (train.csv) and testing (test.csv).
-They contain the tweets and the annotations described in our paper:
+They contain the tweets ids and the annotations described in our paper:

   - Tweet ID (column: id),
   - Binary classifcation Task (column: 2-Class): Tweets are classifed as  Clean(C) vs Offensive/Hate(OH)